-In Poland, there is also the regulation of the Minister of Health of September 16, 2010 on Enriching Substances Added to Food (Polish Journal of Laws of 2010, item 1184).
+In Poland, there is also the regulation of the Minister of Health of September 16, 2010 on Enriching Substances Added to Food (Polish Journal of Laws of 2024, item 420, available in Polish).
 It specifies foodstuffs to which vitamins or minerals are obligatorily added and sets minimum and maximum levels of vitamins and minerals.
 If the fortified food product is marketed in another EU Member State, however, the requirements of this regulation do not apply.